 You might think a deaf dog is extra challenging to train and own.
-Although they require a shift in technique, they aren’t much more of a commitment than any other dog.
+Although working with them requires a shift in technique, they aren’t much more of a commitment than any other dog.
 You need to teach them basic obedience, just as you would with a dog who can hear, and with a few other lessons like focus and startle resistance, your deaf dog can understand and obey you with ease.
 Whether your dog was born deaf or lost hearing with age or an ailment, read on to learn how to train a deaf dog.

-It’s also valuable to teach your dog a signal that means look at me.
-You can’t speak their name or use a verbal cue like “Watch Me,” but you can use anything your dog can sense like a gentle touch or a flash of light.
+It’s also valuable to teach your dog a signal that means “look at me.”
+You can’t speak their name or use a verbal cue like “watch me,” but you can use anything your dog can sense (like a gentle touch or a flash of light).
 Simply pair the signal with a reward.
-When your dog is looking at you, give the signal then feed a treat.
-Next wait until your dog is looking away before you give the signal and offer the treat.
+When your dog is looking at you, give the signal and then feed a treat.
+Next, wait until your dog is looking away before you give the signal and offer the treat.
 In time, your dog will turn to you as soon as they experience the signal.
 Now you have a way of asking for attention when your dog is preoccupied.

 There are many options for an attention signal.
-The following list will give you some ideas:
+The following will give you some ideas:

-- Gentle touch.
-Always touch your dog in the same place such as the shoulder or top of the rear end.
+Always touch your dog in the same place, such as the shoulder or top of the rear end.
 Keep your touch gentle so you don’t startle your dog.

-- Light signals.
-Your dog can see the wink of a flashlight out of the corner of their eye, but a flashlight works best at night such as when your dog is out in the yard.
+Your dog can see the wink of a flashlight out of the corner of their eye, but a flashlight works best at night (such as when your dog is out in the yard).

-- Laser pointer.
-This will show in daylight, but avoid flashing it in your dog’s eyes and beware that some dogs can become compulsive about chasing the light.
+This will show in daylight, but avoid flashing it in your dog’s eyes.
+Also, some dogs can become compulsive about chasing the light.

 Hand Signals for Obedience and Dog Sports